 - Nurses that work in intensive care units, cardiac care units, combined ICU/CCUs, medical/surgical ICUs, trauma units or critical care transport/flight are eligible to take the exam.
 If you are unsure if your unit qualifies, discuss the requirements with your unit nurse educator or nurse manager.

 The Exam is $344 and individuals are given a 90 day window to schedule the exam at an ANCC approved center.
 There are over 300 in the country.
 Depending on your location, you may have to travel to the closest center.
 You do not have to take the exam in your home state.
 This is a national certification and not state specific.

 Currently, there is no exact data on the growth for ICU nurses.
-However, according to the BLS, in 2018 there were 3,059,800 Registered Nurses in the United States.
-By 2028, there will be a need for an additional 371,500 nurses, which is an expected growth of 12%.
+However, according to the BLS, in 2022 there were 3,172,500 Registered Nurses in the United States.
+By 2032, there will be a need for an additional 177,400 nurses, which is a projected growth of 6%.
 With the aging population, this number is expected to be even higher.

 ICU nurses will always be in demand because there will always be car accidents, gunshot victims, oncology patients, etc. who require life-saving measures.
 These highly specialized trained nurses will always be able to find positions especially as technological advances in medicine continue.

 ICU nurses perform a variety of tasks and have numerous job responsibilities.
 These will vary depending on the healthcare system but generally, ICU nurses perform the following specific duties:

 - Collaborate with health care professions to provide holistic care to patients.